Shriman Gambhir: History

 The music was composed by Bakhat Bahadur Budhapirthi (grandfather of musician Louis Banks) in 1899, and the lyrics were written by Chakrapani Chalise in 1924.
 It was adopted as the country's national anthem in 1962, as a homage to the Nepalese sovereign.

 The song originally had two stanzas, but the Nepalese government dropped the second stanza upon adopting the song as the national anthem.
 The stanza that was retained honoured the king.

 Replacement

 Following the 2006 democracy movement in Nepal, "Rastriya Gaan" was discontinued by order of the interim legislature of Nepal in August 2007, after it was seen as merely glorifying the monarchy instead of representing the nation as a whole.
 It was then replaced by the current national anthem "Sayaun Thunga Phulka".

 Lyrics

 When officially adopted, the government of Nepal dropped the second verse of the song.

-The second verse of the song largely remained unknown to most people.
-On 11 January 2019, a video was released on YouTube of a re-recorded and rendered version of the anthem with its second verse.
-The first four-bar of the song features a regal orchestral introduction which is soon followed by a choir singing.
-It was dropped in the version which became the national anthem.
+The song’s second verse remained largely unknown to the general public for many years.
+On January 11, 2019, a re-recorded version of the anthem featuring the previously omitted second verse was released on YouTube.

+The recording also features a regal four-bar orchestral introduction, followed by the entrance of the choir.
+This orchestral opening, along with the second verse, was omitted from the version that was officially adopted as Nepal’s national anthem.